-For example, when watching the 2017 Shanghai Rolex Masters final between Roger Federer and Rafael Nadal, I heard the commentator say ‘sahyz-mik’.
-It instantaneously caught my attention even though I wasn’t paying attention to the commentary word for word.
-(Here, I was more focused on the visuals, and less on the commentary.
-You too would be able to catch such words even if you’re not consciously focusing on the words.)
-I hadn’t heard this sound before, but I instantaneously knew that the commentator spoke the word ‘seismic’, which I used to pronounce ‘seis-mik’ till then.
-I noted the word down in my Excel sheet (more on this later), and later confirmed that the correct pronunciation was indeed ‘sahyz-mik’.
+To give an example, when watching the 2017 Shanghai Rolex Masters final between Roger Federer and Rafael Nadal, I heard the commentator say ‘sahyz-mik’.
+It instantaneously caught my attention even though I wasn’t focusing on the commentary word for word.
+(Like anyone else, I was more focused on visuals, and less on commentary.)
+I hadn’t heard this pronunciation before, but I immediately knew that the commentator spoke the word seismic, which I used to pronounce as ‘seis-mik’ (the way it is spelt) till then.
+I noted the word down in my Excel sheet meant specifically for pronunciation (more on this later), and later confirmed through an online dictionary that the correct pronunciation indeed was ‘sahyz-mik’.

 (Caveat: on few occasions, the pronunciation will sound different because the speaker may be using American pronunciation whereas you may be used to British pronunciation.
 However, you don’t need to bother on this count because, in practice, you’ll encounter very few such words.)